qaxl/craft/README.md

 ## Building

-All compilers should be supported, but no guarantee is given on MSVC.
-I only test every build with Clang, so G++ support isn't guaranteed either.
+All compilers should be supported.
+A GLSL shader compiler `glslc` is required, and the easiest way to install it is via the [Vulkan SDK](https://vulkan.lunarg.com/).

 All libraries are included within the repository.
 Clone with: